Updated January 6, 2021

 How many calls are you receiving on advertised properties?
 If you receive fewer calls, you may need to lower the rent prices.
 On the other hand, if you receive many calls on properties advertised, you may need to adjust the rent prices upwards.

-Keep in mind that prospective clients may not want to see your property if your apartment does not have the amenities or location to back up the higher rent.
+Remember, prospective clients may not want to see your property if your apartment does not have the amenities or location to back up the higher rent.
 They might also assume that something is wrong with your property if your rental is priced too low for the area.

 5. The Proper Rent Price is Profitable